|

 Terezakis, who will cooperate in organization of the Riga Festival’s multimedia exhibition Green Land, Bright Sky by artists from the USA, Great Britain, Mexico, and Latvia taking part in Riga Art room, which is open just today.
 His spouse, choreographer Allyson Green, has created a play of dance improvisations for this intention.
 Green is working on a ‘dictionary’ of dance and movement; drawing her inspiration from sites she visits.
 Dancers make kinetical conversation with Terezakis’ visual images that offer his videos and photographs of enlightened landscapes.
 Choreographer Olga Zitluhina is taking part in this play representing Latvia.

+The first light installation was on ancient Lenape land (now Reading, Pennsylvania) in 1995.
 The lights used a dozen ignition coils powered by my automobile, used over fifteen hundred feet of copper wire, and described a five-hundred foot section of an ellipse.
 Since then, I have redesigned the electronics a number of times, and set the work in the United States, Greece, Latvia, and Romania.

 When asked if what he does is art Terezakis becomes animated: